 Woodford Parish Council looks after a number of aspects of village life.
 It does this through the monthly council meetings.
-Some Parish Councillors take the lead on specific areas of activity.
+Some Parish Councillors (marked * below) take the lead on specific areas of activity.

 Council managed activities and those involved are:-

 - Footpath & Rights-of-Way Warden : Jim McDermott

 - Wildlife & Tree Warden : Ian Dobson

 - Web Site Editor : John Williams (firstname.lastname@example.org)